QRUMN/the-pass/README.md

 # THE PASS

-A modern web platform connecting educational professionals with schools in Oregon.
+A modern web platform connecting educational professionals with schools.

 ## System Architecture